AdityaSingh-byte/CW-Project/README.md

 2- Notion doc for all references https://masai-school.notion.site/MSI-CW-Block-33-064ef60239a34a76ad8ca8ba4ed58eba

-3- Use Kanban to update issues and to-do list.
+3- Use Kanban to update issues and to-do lists.

 4- Check tasks after completing the task.

+## Most importantly
+# In case of fire
+# 1- git add.
+# 2. git commit -m "your message"
+# 3. git push origin main